+Winters can be long and challenging.
+From frigid temperatures to blizzards to icy weather, your property can sometimes take quite a beating from one or all of these events.
 Sparkling icicles hanging from bushes and tree branches may seem like pure winter wonder, but when those same icicles hang off the sides of your roof, that wonder should quickly turn to worry.
 Once formed, these large chunks of snow and ice – known as ice dams – can cause tremendous damage.
-It's important to learn safe, effective methods for ice dam removal so you can avoid the most expensive repairs and keep your family and guests safe this season.
+It's essential to learn safe, effective methods for ice dam removal so you can avoid the most expensive repairs and keep your family and guests safe this season.

 The Danger of Ice Dams on Your Roof